William (footballer, born 1967): Coaching career

 From December 2004 to May 2005 with SC Valenciano, and during one month in 2012 with Vilaverdense FC, William worked in the Portuguese third level.
 He subsequently had two spells with former club Compostela, who now competed in the regional championships.

 In 2016, William was named head coach of newly promoted Gibraltar Premier Division side Mons Calpe, appointing Gibraltar under-19 manager Terrence Jolley as his assistant and overseeing the arrivals of former professionals including Hugo Colace and Michele Di Piedi.
 On 17 January 2017, following a defeat against Glacis United, he was fired.
 After a brief return to the club in 2019, he was appointed manager of Lincoln Red Imps in May 2020.
 On 5 October 2020, the club confirmed William's departure.

 On 13 October 2022, William was appointed assistant coach of Paulo Autuori at Colombian club Atlético Nacional.
+Following Paulo Autuori's resignation from Atlético Nacional on 6 July 2023, William was appointed as interim head coach and 13 days later he was promoted to head coach on a permanent basis.
+On 9 October, he left the club.